 If you’ve been diagnosed with a PE, you’ll probably be advised to take anticoagulant medications.
 These drugs, such as warfarin (Coumadin), help prevent future blood clots that could eventually become pulmonary embolisms.

 Scientists are still unclear about the risk of pulmonary embolism recurrence.
-One study found that among people with PE who stopped taking anticoagulants, more than 22 percent of them had recurrence.
+One study found that among people with PE who stopped taking anticoagulants, more than

 Managing PE with anticoagulants is challenging, because these powerful medications also increase the risk of bleeding problems.
 It’s important to talk to your doctor about any concerns you have about your treatment.